 Primary Care Providers

-Asymptomatic testing for patient-facing primary care staff follows a similar process to NHS Trust staff outlined above.
+Asymptomatic testing for patient-facing primary care staff follows a similar process to NHS Trust staff outlined above and has as yet, not been offset by saliva (LAMP) testing.
 This too uses LFDs and requires confirmatory PCR testing for positive results.

 The asymptomatic staff testing for Covid-19 for primary care staff (opens in a new window) guidance provided by NHSE/I includes the documents:

 - the healthcare staff guide for self-testing using Lateral Flow Devices

 - Frequently Asked Questions for primary care staff

 - and a link to a video on how to do the test on the NHS Learning Hub (opens in a new window).

 For more information about the saliva testing programme please go to the ‘Coronavirus saliva test for staff’ entry on these webpages.

 Please note: If your PCR test is positive you DO NOT need to self-test using the LFD or LAMP testing process for 90 days, from the date you became positive.